Soil Moisture Sensor: Working Principles and Applications

 Resistive Soil Moisture Sensors

-Resistive sensors measure soil moisture by detecting variations in electrical conductivity.
-As soil moisture increases, so does its conductivity, thereby reducing the resistance value detected by the sensor.
-This resistance is also converted into a usable electrical signal for monitoring and analysis.
+Resistive sensors measure soil moisture by detecting changes in electrical conductivity.
+When soil moisture goes up, conductivity also goes up.
+This results in a lower resistance value that the sensor detects.
+The sensor then changes this resistance into a useful electrical signal for monitoring and analysis.

 Spectral Analysis Soil Moisture Sensors